H&R Block (HRB) Long-Term Deferred Tax (2016 - 2025)

 H&R Block (HRB) has disclosed Long-Term Deferred Tax for 12 consecutive years, with $300.1 million as the latest value for Q4 2025.

-- Long-Term Deferred Tax was $300.1 million for Q4 2025 at H&R Block, roughly flat from $300.3 million in the prior quarter.
+- Long-Term Deferred Tax for Q4 2025 was $300.1 million at H&R Block, roughly flat from $300.3 million in the prior quarter.

-- In the past five years, Long-Term Deferred Tax ranged from a high of $317.7 million in Q2 2025 to a low of $178.9 million in Q3 2021.
+- The five-year high for Long-Term Deferred Tax was $317.7 million in Q2 2025, with the low at $178.9 million in Q3 2021.

-- Biggest YoY gain for Long-Term Deferred Tax was 31.69% in 2023; the steepest drop was 4.34% in 2023.
+- Peak annual rise in Long-Term Deferred Tax hit 31.69% in 2023, while the deepest fall reached 4.34% in 2023.

-- H&R Block's Long-Term Deferred Tax stood at $179.6 million in 2021, then increased by 1.17% to $181.7 million in 2022, then skyrocketed by 31.69% to $239.3 million in 2023, then rose by 17.72% to $281.7 million in 2024, then rose by 6.52% to $300.1 million in 2025.
+- Over 5 years, Long-Term Deferred Tax stood at $179.6 million in 2021, then rose by 1.17% to $181.7 million in 2022, then surged by 31.69% to $239.3 million in 2023, then grew by 17.72% to $281.7 million in 2024, then grew by 6.52% to $300.1 million in 2025.